Rodeobe/bruxism/index.md

 ## Background

 ### Contribute
 This is a crowdsourced list.
 So if you have comments, additional tools, etc. share them with us.
+The following people have proposed changes: [Fien](https://www.fienjonnaert.be), Katayoun Omrani, David Scott.

 ### Interesting reads
 - [1] "Behandeling van bruxisme.
 De psychologische benadering", Nederlands Tijdschrift voor Tandheelkunde, https://hdl.handle.net/11245/1.168736 (in Dutch)

-### Support or Contact
-This overview is curated by [Fien](https://www.fienjonnaert.be), a physical therapist specialised in disorders of the jaw muscles and temporomandibular joints.
-She works on a [online program](https://www.kaakpunt.be) against bruxism, currently only available in Dutch.
-Contact her if you want to help internationalise.